PX4/PX4-user_guide/en/middleware/xrce_dds.md

   :::

-### PX4 ROS2 QoS Settings
+### PX4 ROS 2 QoS Settings

-PX4 QoS settings for publishers are incompatible with the default QoS settings for ROS2 subscribers.
+PX4 QoS settings for publishers are incompatible with the default QoS settings for ROS 2 subscribers.
-So if ROS2 code needs to subscribe to a uORB topic, it will need to use compatible QoS settings.
+So if ROS 2 code needs to subscribe to a uORB topic, it will need to use compatible QoS settings.
-One example of which is shown in [ROS 2 User Guide > ROS2 Subscriber QoS Settings](../ros/ros2_comm.md#ros2-subscriber-qos-settings).
+One example of which is shown in [ROS 2 User Guide > ROS 2 Subscriber QoS Settings](../ros/ros2_comm.md#ros2-subscriber-qos-settings).

 PX4 uses the following QoS settings for publishers: